teazy1910/Launch-Countdown/README.md

 # Frontend Mentor Challenge

-This is my solution to the QR code component challenge on Frontend Mentor.
+This is my solution to the Launch Countdown on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview